czesuaww/czesuaww/README.md

 - I am ready for new challenges and a large dose of knowledge 💪
 - I am speaking also English

-- 👋 Hi, I’m @czesuaww
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 Projects:

 Portfolio : https://github.com/czesuaww/GrzegorzSzwedSite